Package 'stratallo'

 Note

-For stratified π\pi estimator of the population total and for stratified simple random sampling without replacement design, the population parameters are as follows:
+For the stratified π\pi-estimator of the population total under stratified simple random sampling without replacement design, the parameters take the form

 A0=h=1HNhSh2,A_0 = \sum_{h=1}^H N_h S_h^2,

-where NhN_h is the size of stratum hh and ShS_h denotes standard deviation of a given study variable in stratum hh.
+where NhN_h is the size of stratum hh and ShS_h is the standard deviation of the study variable in stratum hh.

 References